 The concept of Nationally Appropriate Mitigation Actions (NAMAs) was introduced in 2007 under the United Nations Framework Convention on Climate Change as a mechanism for enabling mitigation action in developing countries, with financial and technical backing from industrialised nations.
 Since then, the concept has evolved to more complex levels of ambition, and NAMAs have proliferated with participation from developing countries across the world.
-The discussion in this paper is divided into three main sections:
+The discussion in this paper is divided into 3 main sections:

 landscape of NAMA finance and available funding resources, to set the

 - NAMA outlook – interface with the Green Climate Fund: a closer look at

-Khan, D. Financing Nationally Appropriate Mitigation Actions: Insights from CDKN&#8217;s experience.
+Khan, D. Financing Nationally Appropriate Mitigation Actions: Insights from Climate and Development Knowledge Network’s (CDKN) experience.
 (2016) 16 pp.